klembot/chapbook/guide/README.md

 ## An Aside on Names

-There been's some debate as to whether Twine produces games or merely stories: the truth is, with Twine you can make games, you can make interactive stories, and you can also make things that nobody can quite pin down.
+There's been some debate as to whether Twine produces games or merely stories: the truth is, with Twine you can make games, you can make interactive stories, and you can also make things that nobody can quite pin down.
 Keeping in the spirit of vexing formalists who prefer clear boundaries, this guide calls the things you'll create with Chapbook _stories_ and the people who you share them with _players_, but you shouldn't infer anything from this usage.
 Please make strange things with Twine and Chapbook.

 [^1]: Chapbook, sadly, cannot be used with Twine 1 for now.